Strategic planning is a disciplined effort. Its fundamental decisions and actions shape and guide an organization.

-Effective strategic planning articulates not only where an organization is going and the actions needed to make progress, but also how to measure its success.
+Effective strategic planning articulates where an organization is going.
+It includes actions to make progress.
+It also involves success measures.
 It has three key elements:

 Determine the changes that need to be made to deliver on your strategic objectives.
 How can you implement those changes?
 Assess your business as a whole.